 “She can still resurrect herself, like you did.”

-“So you’re saying the memories of death are like an unwanted gift from the reaper that you can’t get rid of.”
+“So you’re saying it seems like you get cool powers as a ghost, but the memories of death are actually like an unwanted gift from the reaper that you can’t get rid of.”

 “That’s as best I can describe it.
 As you see me today, Kendra, I cannot be said to have lost my life or body.
 Only my past, and death is hardly the only event that can uproot your life in that manner.”